 - Prepare routine correspondence; prepare accurate documentation; compile and prepare reports;

-- Maintain records according to established procedures and policy;
+- Maintain records according to established procedures;

-- Develop and maintain effective working relationships;
+- Develop and maintain effective working relationships; operate clerical equipment;

-- Dispatch and direct emergency personnel, consider call priority, availability and the number and types of personnel needed;
+- Dispatch and direct emergency personnel, consider call priority, availability and the number and types of personnel needed.

-- Assist in providing on-the-job training for new Operators and other departmental personnel designated for training;
+- Assist in providing on-the-job training for new Operators and other departmental personnel designated for training.

-- Exercise discretion in a manner consistent with Departmental Policy, Procedures and Information Privacy;
+- Exercise discretion in a manner consistent with Departmental Policy, Procedures and Information Privacy.

-- Accountability for compliance with departmental policy and procedures, orders, and directives;
+- Accountability for compliance with departmental policy and procedures, orders, and directives.

-- Understand and operate within judicial processes and jurisdictional limitations;
+- Understand and operate within judicial processes and jurisdictional limitations.

-- Ensure workplace safety;
+- Ensure workplace safety.

-KNOWLEDGE AND SKILLS REQUIRED FOR POSITION:
+KNOWLEDGE REQUIRED FOR THE POSITION:

 Job may entail working under highly stressful circumstances.
 This position performs technical duties of receiving and relaying information in a rapid, precise manner that could have substantial consequences if done incorrectly.
 This position requires knowledge of computer operation and professional level typing skills.